Key points:

 We can learn a lot about Biblical investing by taking heed of how not to invest.

-Let’s take a look at a few scripture that caution against certain types of investments.
+Let’s take a look at a few scriptures that caution against certain types of investments.

 8. Avoid selfish intention (Acts 5:1-4)